Cleogen/Design_Patterns/Principles.md

 ## ♠ Encapsulate what varies.

-## ♥ Favor composition over inheritence.
+## ♥ Favor composition over inheritance.

 ## ♣ Program to interfaces, not implementations.